 Answering the Following Questions

-Consulting with a Franchise Attorney
+Consult a Franchise Attorney

-Consulting with a Certified Public Accountant
+Consult a Certified Public Accountant

-With limited exceptions, a business looking to commence franchising will need to include financial statements that have been audited by an independent CPA.
+With limited exceptions, a business looking to franchise will need to include financial statements that have been audited by an independent CPA.
 Audited financial statements are required to be included within the FDD prior to filing, with the failure to do so leading to costly delays and fines.
 Like a franchise attorney, a CPA will be a great resource as you begin your franchising process.
 Along with performing the required audit necessary for filing of the FDD, a CPA can also discuss the various tax benefits of the franchising concept and can serve as a trusted advisor on a range of topics including tax planning, business valuation and M&A strategies.